offici5l/offici5l.github.io/Projects.md

 Bypass Restriction(Cant add more accounts to this SIM Card)

+It is compatible with macOS, Linux, Windows, and Android (with Termux).

 **[MiAssistantTool](https://github.com/offici5l/MiAssistantTool)**
 - for flash official recovery rom in Mi-Assistant mode without unlocking bootloader

+It is compatible with macOS, Linux, Windows, and Android (with Termux).

 **[MiTool](https://github.com/offici5l/MiTool)**
-- MiTool is compatible only with Android (with Termux).
-It includes MiUnlockTool, MiBypassTool, MiAssistantTool, ROM flashing, and adb and fastboot commands...
+- It includes MiUnlockTool, MiBypassTool, MiAssistantTool, ROM flashing, and adb and fastboot commands...

+It is compatible with Android (with Termux).